 Our two-day kayaking lesson for beginners provides an introduction to kayaking and a solid base from which to move into more advanced kayaking.
 Spending the first morning in the secure learning environment of a pond, we progress gradually to moving water and finally to Class II whitewater kayaking.
 We emphasize fun on the river while teaching proper stroke techniques and responsible whitewater kayaking practices.

 A whitewater kayak is just like an extension of your body.
 It fits snugly to give you maximum control and maneuverability.
 After introducing you to the sport of kayaking and to your equipment, we get our first taste of paddling in the security of a pond.
 We start by teaching you to safely exit the kayak when upside down.
-Then we move on to leaning and basic strokes, including sweep strokes, forward strokes, draws and braces.
+Then we move on to learning basic strokes, including sweep strokes, forward strokes, draws and braces.

 Once everyone is comfortable in their boats, we head to moving water where we introduce river maneuvers such as the eddy turn, peel out and ferry.
 On the second day we continue to work on river maneuvers and we end the day by running a several-mile-long, Class I-II section of river.

-We offer this clinic starting every Saturday from May through early October with a few exceptions on 6/3, 6/24, 8/5, 8/19, and 9/23.
-We also offer this clinic beginning on selected Wednesdays May to early October.
+We offer this clinic starting every Saturday from May 7th through October 7th with a few exceptions on 6/3, 6/24, 8/5, 8/19, and 9/23.
+We also offer this clinic beginning on selected Wednesdays May through September.
 Use the availability widget below to find individual clinic dates.